 The surgery was to be performed back in the same hospital as the first one in 1991 but I was referred to another neurosurgeon as my first neurosurgeon was no longer working there.

-The radiotherapy started late February 1996 and ran for 6 weeks.
+The radiotherapy started in late February 1996 and ran for six weeks.
 It was split into 30 sessions, one every weekday until early April.
-I was in 3rd year in secondary school at the time, left home as normal every morning before escaping classes around lunchtime and getting a train into the city centre to meet up with my Mum, who then accompanied me by bus to another hospital on the other side of the city.
-They first made a plaster mould of my head and from that created a transparent plastic mask that covered my entire head and face down to my mouth.
-When I lay in the radiotherapy machine, the mask attached to the bed behind my head and made sure I could not move during the sessions.
-After completing the radiotherapy sessions they gave me both the transparent mask which lived in the attic for years and the plaster mould of my head, which was painted and put on a shelf in my room.
+I was in 3rd year of secondary school at the time, left home as normal every morning before escaping classes around lunchtime and getting a train into the city centre to meet up with my Mum, who then accompanied me by bus to another hospital on the other side of the city.
+They first made a plaster mould of my head and, from that, created a transparent plastic mask that covered my entire head and face down to my mouth.
+When I lay in the radiotherapy machine, the mask was attached to the bed behind my head and made sure I could not move during the sessions.
+After completing the radiotherapy sessions, they gave me both the transparent mask, which lived in the attic for years, and the plaster mould of my head, which was painted and put on a shelf in my room.

 They continued with the regular visual fields tests and MRI scans afterwards, every 3 months initially, then 6 and finally yearly.
 By all reports the surgery and radiotherapy had done their job and the tumour (or what was left of it) was behaving itself.
 There eventually was some new tumour growth seen on one of the MRI scans in 2001 but because of the radiotherapy, the growth was at such a slow rate that we didn’t have to do anything about it immediately.

 The slow growth rate this time meant there was less pressure on when I had to have the surgery, I had a limited choice about when the operation was to take place.
 A close friend turned 21 that month and I was thrilled to be able to delay the operation until after the birthday celebrations!
 They reopened the large scar running from the middle of my forehead and removed as much of the tumour material as they could.